GuckLab/Python-Workshops/tutorials/README.rst

 Workshops and resources that cover similar topics will also be listed.

-Here are some topics that will be covered here:
+Here are some topics that will be covered:

 #.
 How to install Python
 #.
 How to use Jupyter Notebooks